toggenation/pi-xclock/README.md

 - Very light resource usage

 ## Con's
 - I found it impossible to get the time vertically centred so if this is important you need another solution.
-I tried using editres and tweaking XResource settings but just couldn't getting it exactly right.
+I tried using `editres` and tweaking XResource settings but just couldn't get it exactly right.
 - `%n` the `strftime` new-line doesn't work

+## Screenshots

-This is an example screenshot using Archivo font
+This is an example screenshot (I took them on the Pi logged in via SSH using `DISPLAY=:0 scrot`

+The font used here is Archivo Narrow

 ![screen shot](screenshot/2024-07-19-213320_1920x1080_scrot.png)